michaelrommel/homesick/README.md

 curl -sL https://michaelrommel.github.io/homesick/homesick.sh | /bin/bash -s -e
 ```

-or if a minimalistic install with only homesick and rtx is wished for:
+or if a minimalistic install with only homesick and mise is wished for:

 ```
 curl -sL https://michaelrommel.github.io/homesick/homesick.sh | /bin/bash -s -e -- -q